Diabetes Burnout: Symptoms, Prevention, and Treatment (2024)

 Scientists and clinicians who research the effects of diabetes burnout are convinced that prevention is the best method of dealing with the condition.

-This can better help the healthcare team understand the emotional and physical condition of the person living with diabetes and prevent burnout before it sets in.
+This can better help the healthcare team understand the emotional and physical condition of the person with diabetes and prevent burnout before it sets in.